-The Superior Court vacated the judgment and remanded the case for a new trial, finding that, because the defendant did not properly preserve an objection during a deposition, the trial court erred when it had granted the defendant’s motion in lime.
+In Talmadge v.
+Ervin, the Superior Court vacated the judgment and remanded the case for a new trial, finding that, because the defendant did not properly preserve an objection during a deposition, the trial court erred when it granted the defendant’s motion in lime.

-The Supreme Court held that a trial court has the authority to halt proceedings and sua sponte order a mistrial only where there is “exceedingly clear error” that results in a “manifest injustice”, notwithstanding the would-be moving party’s failure to preserve the issue.
+In Temple v.
+Providence Care Ctr., the PA Supreme Court held that a trial court has the authority to halt proceedings and sua sponte order a mistrial only where there is “exceedingly clear error” that results in “manifest injustice,” notwithstanding the would-be moving party’s failure to preserve the issue.

 In a case that could come straight out of a law school torts exam, a divided Superior Court ruled in Lageman v.
-Zepp that the trial court erred in denying the plaintiff’s request for a res ipsa loqitur jury charge where a patient suffered a stroke after her anesthesiologist botched his portion of her operation.
+Zepp that the trial court erred in denying the plaintiff’s request for a res ipsa loqitur jury charge where the patient suffered a stroke after her anesthesiologist botched a portion of her operation.

 The plaintiff was injured during birth.
 She was born at Sharon Regional Health center under the care of Dr. John Gallagher.
 Her family retained counsel to pursue a tort claim against the hospital.
 The attorney wanted to wait to learn more about the injury and how it developed, and he intended to rely on 18 … Read more

-Plaintiff initiated a medical malpractice after developing complications from her stay at Virtua Hospital.
-After nurses properly insterted a feeding tube into the plaintiff, the plaintiff removed the tube and refused attempts to reinsert it.
-She claimed that the nurses’ failure to reinsert the tube constituted a breach of a duty of care.
-But plaintiff … Read more
+The plaintiff initiated a medical malpractice action after developing complications from her stay at Virtua Hospital.
+After nurses properly inserted a feeding tube into the plaintiff, the plaintiff removed the tube and refused attempts to reinsert it.
+She claimed that the nurses’ failure to reinsert the tube constituted a breach of a duty of care. … Read more

-#CivilLaw #MedMal #ExpertTestimony 04/28/2020- Rolon, as the administrator of the estate of Maria Sanchez-Rodriguez, filed med mal action against Davies as well as others, alleging the defendants’ negligence led to the death of his wife, Ms. Sanchez-Ridriguez.
+#CivilLaw #MedMal #ExpertTestimony 04/28/2020- Rolon, as the administrator of the estate of Maria Sanchez-Rodriguez, filed a medical malpractice action against Davies as well as others, alleging the defendants’ negligence led to the death of his wife, Ms. Sanchez-Ridriguez.
 The jury returned a verdict for the defendants, and Rolon appealed.
-The Superior Court affirmed in part and … Read more
+The Superior Court affirmed in part … Read more